◆ Zay-OS vs ChowNow

 Headline monthly cost

 $499/month per location flat.
 Operator + Marketplace $599.
-Concierge $699 (up to 5 locations).
+Concierge $699/month per location (up to 5 virtual brands per kitchen).
+No setup fee.

-No fee paid by the operator.
-The diner pays $2.99 per order at checkout (or 10% above $29.99).
+No per-order fee paid by the operator.
+The diner pays a small flat service fee at checkout — $0.99 pickup, $2.99 delivery, 10% catering.
 Restaurant keeps 100% of food revenue.

 Mobile app